-Placement into the Rhetoric courses is based on the student's highest official ACT English score or highest official SAT Evidence-Based Reading and Writing ("EBRW") score.
+Placement into the Rhetoric courses is based on the student's highest official ACT English score or highest official SAT Evidence-Based Reading and Writing ("EBRW") score if submitted during the application process.
 Self-reported scores serve for preliminary placement only.
 Cutoff scores, placement recommendations, and proficiency credit policies are derived in collaboration with the Undergraduate Rhetoric Program in the Department of English and are reviewed annually.
-The policies below apply to all students entering the University of Illinois at Urbana-Champaign in Summer 2021, Fall 2021, or Spring 2022.
+The policies below apply to all students entering the University of Illinois at Urbana-Champaign in Summer 2022, Fall 2022, or Spring 2023.

 - Students who took the ACT or SAT but who chose not to submit ACT/SAT scores with their application materials will be placed into a Rhetoric class based on a review of their high school academic record.
 They are invited to complete the Rhetoric Placement Questionnaire and discuss their 'Composition I' course enrollment options with a staff member of the Rhetoric Department prior to their Summer Registration academic advising appointment.